Areas on the space of smooth probability density functions on $S^2$: Poisson Structures on P^ (M)

 Let $M$ be a smooth, connected closed manifold.
 We denote by \ec{\dd\mathrm{vol}_{M}^{g}} the Riemannian density induced by given a smooth Riemannian metric $g$ on $M$.

 The space of absolutely continuous measures with a smooth positive density function on $M$ is defined as:

-It is well--known that \ec{P^{\infty}(M)} is a dense subset of the space of Borel probability measures on $M$, equipped with the Wasserstein metric \ec{W_{2}} (see \cite{Lott-2008}.
-Moreover, it has the structure of an infinite-dimensional smooth manifold \cite{Michor-1997}.
+It is well--known that \ec{P^{\infty}(M)} is a dense subset of the space of Borel probability measures on $M$, equipped with the Wasserstein metric \ec{W_{2}} \cite{Lott-2008}.
+Moreover, it has the structure of an infinite--dimensional smooth manifold \cite{Michor-1997}.

 \begin{Proposition} \cite{Marsd-Wein-82,Wein-83,Lott-2008} If $M$ is a Poisson manifold, then \ec{P^{\infty}(M)} admits a Poisson bracket. \end{Proposition}

 Let $\pi$ be a Poisson bivector field on $M$, and \ec{\{\,,\,\}_{\pi}} the induced Poisson bracket.
 For \ec{\varphi \in \Cinf{M}} define a linear functional \ec{\mathscr{F}_{\varphi} \in \Cinf{P^{\infty}(M)}} by